Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Discussion and future research directions

-Although likelihood \eqref{eq1} already encompasses most of the models of interest in routine applications, further generalizations of such a likelihood and of the conjugacy results in Section~\ref{sec_3} can be considered.
+Although \eqref{eq1} already encompasses several models of interest, further generalizations of such a likelihood and of the conjugacy results in Section~\ref{sec_3} can be considered.
 For instance, it is possible to extend \eqref{eq1} to any version of the models in Sections~\ref{sec_2.1}--\ref{sec_2.4} that arise from censoring or rounding of the Gaussian latent utilities into a generic truncation region.
-In fact, as discussed in Section~\ref{sec_2.4.1}, such a mechanism is directly related to the generative construction of the broader class of selection distributions (\textsc{slct}) in \citet{arellano2006unified}.
-Hence, following the same general reasoning considered in the present review, it seems natural to prove \textsc{slct} conjugacy for this broader family of likelihoods.
-For instance, this has been done in \citet{kowal2021conjugate} and \citet{king2021warped} by extending the ideas in \citet{durante_2019} and \citet{fasano2021closed} to static and dynamic rounded--data situations.
+As discussed in the Supplementary Materials, such a mechanism is directly related to the generative construction of the broader class of selection distributions (SLCT) in \citet{arellano2006unified}.
+Hence, following the same general reasoning, it seems natural to prove SLCT conjugacy for this broader family of likelihoods.
+For example, this has been done in \citet{kowal2021conjugate} and \citet{king2021warped} by extending the ideas in \citet{durante_2019} and \citet{fasano2021closed} to static and dynamic rounded-data situations.
 These generalizations can be considered to prove similar conjugacy results for any extension of \eqref{eq1} which incorporates truncation into a finite region.
-Similarly, it would be also interesting to extend the recent conjugacy results under skew--elliptical link functions to the proposed general framework.
-In fact, likelihood \eqref{eq1} incorporates skew--normal and multivariate skew--normal utilities, but not generic skew--elliptical ones, such as skew--$t$.
-Motivated by results in \citet{durante_2019} and \citet{fasano2020}, \citet{zhang2021tractable} prove that unified skew--elliptical distributions are conjugate to probit and multinomial probit with skew--elliptical link functions, thereby suggesting that such a result may hold more generally for any regression model whose induced likelihood arises from partially or fully observed skew--elliptical latent utilities.
+It would be also interesting to extend the recent conjugacy results under skew-elliptical link functions, such as skew-$t$ \citep{branco2001general,azzalini2003distributions,gupta2003multivariate}, to the proposed general framework.
+In fact, the unified skew-elliptical distribution \citep{arellano2010multivariate} has a general density expression that shares the product form of the likelihood \eqref{eq1}, with a probability density function multiplied by a cumulative distribution function computed in some appropriate linear transformation of the parameter.
+This class of distributions admits as particular cases both the SUN and the unified skew-$t$ distribution, and thus also the skew-$t$.
+Motivated by these results, \citet{zhang2021tractable} proved that unified skew-elliptical distributions are conjugate to probit and multinomial probit with skew-elliptical link functions, thus suggesting that this result may hold for any regression model based on skew-elliptical utilities.

+As proved in a recent article by \citet{durante_2023}, suitable generalizations of skew-normal distributions also provide more accurate limiting laws and skew-modal approximations for generic posterior distributions --- beyond those considered in this article --- with an improved convergence rate relative to the one achieved by the classical Bernstein--von Mises theorem based on limiting Gaussians.